 So, on to the actual show.

-So after some more footage of Wolter driving to epic music, we get some random shots of back country road signs and a ‘Beware of Dog’ sign posted on a random poarch.
-This again, is more like a Supernatural episode where the monster comes and eats you, than a documentary.
+So after some more footage of Wolter driving to epic music, we get some random shots of backcountry road signs and a ‘Beware of Dog’ sign posted on a random porch.
+This again is more like a Supernatural episode where the monster comes and eats you than a documentary.
 Thornton eventually comes out and greets Wolter and straight off the bat tells him that there is definitely a Mayan/Georgia connection, and the Academics are trying to keep the truth from all of us by refusing to discuss it.
 This gets Wolter all riled up again about not being able to go to the Track Rock Gap site and they both have a moment of hate on the academic world.
-In these moments I think Wolter forgets that he’s trying to portray himself as part of that world, and that he’s got several connections in it with people I know.
+In these moments I think Wolter forgets that he’s trying to portray himself as part of that world and that he’s got several connections in it with people I know.
 So I find these tirades humorous.

-Eventually Thornton offers to show us some evidence of the Mayan/Georgia connection.
+Eventually, Thornton offers to show us some evidence of the Mayan/Georgia connection.
 The evidence that is provided is hearsay for the most part.
-He says there are cultural and linguistic connections, and similarities between the building construction.
+He says there are cultural and linguistic connections and similarities between the building construction.
 He even has some more pictures of the area where Wolter was not allowed to go.
 (Seems everyone but Wolter could get in, this makes me wonder what exactly Wolter did to get blacklisted, or did he even really try to go?)
 This gets Wolter thinking, and he suggests Archaeoastronomy.
-We get a quick blurb on the scren about what that means, and it’s not a complete definition.
-It’s much more indepth than just “The ancient practice of aligning buildings with celestial bodies.”
-There’s reason for ancient peoples to do so, and it concerned real world applications like agriculture, not just a random whim.
+We get a quick blurb on the screen about what that means, and it’s not a complete definition.
+It’s much more in-depth than just “The ancient practice of aligning buildings with celestial bodies.”
+There’s a reason for ancient peoples to do so, and it concerned real-world applications like agriculture, not just a random whim.
 We’re also told the site is radiocarbon dated to 1000 AD, but the significance of this is not given.
 Thornton seems to back up what Haskell said about ceremonial structures and then adds that there are agricultural terraces, but fails to mention the irrigation channels or the pyramid base slab.